-Pittsburgh, Pennsylvania – December 4, 2012 - Phishing scams are created to look like legitimate emails, and they are getting more sophisticated every day.
-What these con artists are really after is your banking and financial information and they are willing to destroy your computer to get it.
+Phishing scams look like legitimate email, and they are getting more sophisticated every day.
+What these con artists are really after is your banking and financial information.
+And they won’t mind destroying your computer to get it.

-Once again, scammers are sending emails that appear to come from the Better Business Bureau.
-The email says that a complaint has been registered against your business, or that a customer has submitted a review of your business, even if you don’t own a business!
+Once again, scammers are sending emails that appear to come from your trusted Better Business Bureau.
+They’ll tell you that a complaint has been registered against your business, or that a customer has submitted a review of your business.
+(It doesn’t matter that you might not even OWN a business.)

-The email will ask you to download and complete an attached form, or click on a link to view and respond to the consumer posting.
+The email will ask you to download and complete an attached form, or it will ask you to click on a link to view and respond to the consumer posting.
 Don’t do either!

 The links in the bogus email are dangerous, as well.
 They look like a link to a BBB page, but the code behind the link will actually route your browser to a website where malware is dropped onto your computer.
 The malware is written in such a way that it usually passes by anti-virus programs undetected.
 Once the malware is in place, the scammer can sniff for your banking information (including user names and passwords), and can use your system to send more scam emails out to your contacts under your name.